nameer-rizvi/sanitized/README.md

 # sanitized

 sanitized is a recursive function that'll sanitize a string or ALL values in an object or array.
-It's great for sanitizing form data before it gets submitted to the back-end (re: XSS attacks).
+It's great for sanitizing form data before it gets submitted to the back-end (re: protection against XSS attacks).

 It only accepts one param, no matter the constructor, and will return a sanitized version of that one param.